Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 > **Hank**: This is an omen...
 I've got a sick feeling about what's coming next.

+#Master-Notes Should the party decide to long rest, they may meet some reconnaissance from the Serpent's army

 The moment the party decides to go back, it's late afternoon and the festivities have just begun.
 Returning to the village will take at least 2 hours of forced march and players will be fatigued by the time they reach destination.

 As you make your way back to Esmeralda, the distant sounds of music and laughter gradually grow louder.
 As you enter the village, you find it bustling with activity and adorned with colorful decorations in preparation for the spring festivities.
 The town is nestled in a picturesque setting, surrounded by lush green fields and gentle rolling hills, filled with stands and people of all sorts.